nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 2. To create a new group, click **Add Group**.
 In the window that opens, enter the code and description for the new group and click **OK**.

-<div id="82-displaying-and-changing-the-members-of-a-local-group" class="anchor"></div>
-## 8.2 Displaying and Changing the Members of a Local Group
+### 8.2 Displaying and Changing the Members of a Local Group

 **Access rights:** [Service Administrator](#xroad-service-administrator)